Starmer dodges Abbott questions as Sunak defends cash-for-towns pledge

 But Ms Rayner dismissed claims she pushed her boss into the decision as “rubbish”.

+Mr Sunak meanwhile was stung by a new Opinium poll giving Labour a 20-point lead over his party – the highest level Opinium has recorded since Liz Truss’s troubled premiership.

+Despite Labour’s week being marred by the Diane Abbott saga, the poll showed Sir Keir’s party on 45% – up four points since last weekend – while the Conservatives are down two percentage points on 25%.

-Mr Sunak meanwhile batted off criticism that his pledge to give 30 towns £20 million was targeted mainly at Tory constituencies.
+On his election trail, Mr Sunak batted off criticism that his pledge to give 30 towns £20 million was targeted mainly at Tory constituencies.

 As part of the “levelling-up” scheme, the Conservatives pledged that local people, not those in Westminster, will decide how the money will be spent.